Dive Theory –

 Now Available to Purchase from IDC Guide

-12 New PADI Instructor Exams (with the all important answers)
+12 New Instructor Exams (with the all important answers)

-If you want to receive IDC and IE Revision Documents as well as the very important PADI Mock IDC exams via email directly to your inbox you can receive 12 Complete PADI IDC mock exams (Dive Standards and Dive Theory) along with 25 Revision Documents.
+If you want to receive IDC and IE Revision Documents as well as the very important Practice IDC exams via email directly to your inbox you can receive 12 Complete IDC practice exams (Dive Standards and Dive Theory) along with 25 Revision Documents.
 You can purchase them and other revision documents from this page IDC Guide Exam Revision Packs

 PADI IDC Theory: Physics – Pressures Underwater